 Even if you believe your case is handled wrongly, do not discuss the trial online.
 This includes saying anything about your ex-spouse, their attorney, the judge, or any mediators or evaluators involved.
 Appeals are available for a brief span after the ruling.
 Rather than vent on social media, discuss concerns with your divorce attorney.

 During the divorce proceedings, you may start dating.
 Posting photos of a new romantic interest can be twisted by the opposing counsel.
 Your ex may claim adultery.
 As a consequence, spousal support may be irreversibly barred.

 Equally important is to not post intimate photos.
 Possible incarceration, awards for financial damage, or the loss of one’s job may result from posting intimate photos to scandalous sites without the other party’s consent or knowledge.

 Set Privacy Settings

 During a divorce trial, set social media privacy settings to the highest level.
 Privacy settings do not preclude social media users’ content from being found.
-Being tagged in photos or mutual friends can leak damaging information.
+Being tagged in photos of mutual friends can leak damaging information.
+Private messages on social media are also discoverable and can be used in court.
 Plus, certain social media platforms arbitrarily change privacy settings.